-- To consolidate a knowledge base of the critical aspects in the practice of professional clinical counseling (LPCC) and marriage and family therapy (LMFT) in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethic
+- To consolidate a knowledge base of the critical aspects in the practice of clinical mental health counseling in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethic

 - To become knowledgeable and skilled in working in a wide range of settings with diverse popula

 - To confront current issues and controversies in the field and to provide effective solutions through a process of exploring one’s own theoretical perspective, utilizing/applying the legal and ethical guidelines in the field, and consulting with supervisors and other key participa

 - To become engaged with positive role models in the field who will contribute to each student’s professional identity as a licensed professional clinical counselor (LPCC) and/or licensed marriage and family therapist (LMFT).

 This Clinical Training Handbook

 This Clinical Training Handbook is available to all students enrolled in COUN 530 A/B, COUN 584 A/B, COUN 590 and COUN 591, and the content of the handbook will be discussed in the Practicum Orientation that takes place each Fall and Spring semester before students enroll in the respective practicum courses.
-This handbook will also be available to practicum supervisors at the various sites where students will complete their training requirements and can be found in the Complete Handbook
+This handbook will also be available to practicum supervisors at the various sites where students will complete their training requirements and can be found here: Complete Handbook